cloudgraph/cloudgraph-examples-quickstart/cloudgraph-hbase-easy-wide-rows/README.md

 And finally create a class as below which inserts a single Card with random card number and several child Transaction entities.
 This will result ina single (wide) HBase row.
 The example then queries for a “slice” of the transactions within a specific dollar amount range.
-Then finaly the example prints the serialized result graphs as formatted XML for easy visualization and debugging.
+Then finally the example prints the serialized result graphs as formatted XML for easy visualization and debugging.
 The final output should look like the below XML example.
 See
 <https://github.com/cloudgraph/cloudgraph-examples-quickstart> for working
-examples which accomplany this guide.
+examples which accompany this guide.

 Figure 3 – Insert/Query HBase Data